sage-code/maj/verbs.md

 **using reflexive prefix**

 * nu dovu sh hodu'ne = we have to rest ourselves
-* vu dovu sh kamu've = you have to calm yourselves
+* vu dovu sh kamu'vh = you have to calm yourselves
-* zu dovu sh domu'ze = they must sleep themselves
+* zu dovu sh domu'zh = they must sleep themselves

 Read next: [nouns](nouns.md)